-OCSP requests and responses comply with RFC 2560 as listed below.
+OCSP requests and responses are as per RFC 2560 as listed below.

 7.3.1 OCSP Request Format

 Requests sent to Issuer CA OCSP Responders are not required to be signed.
 The following table lists the fields that are expected by the OCSP Responder.